iterative/dvc.org/content/blog/2021-06-15-june-21-dvc-heartbeat.md

 created [ebonite](https://github.com/zyfra/ebonite), an ML deployment tool and teaches Python and Big Data at HSE University.
-Finally he is one of the admins of [ods.ai](https://ods.ai/) community, which creates global projects to unite the community promote Data Science and help people develop their skills.
-In his spare time he likes to play guitar, badminton, ski and mix cocktails. 🍸 Cheers Mikhail!
+Finally he is one of the admins of [ods.ai](https://ods.ai/) community, which creates global projects to unite the community, promote Data Science, and help people develop their skills.
+In his spare time he likes to play guitar, badminton, ski, and mix cocktails. 🍸 Cheers Mikhail!

 [Jervis Hui](https://www.linkedin.com/in/jervishui/) joins us from New York City in a marketing capacity.
 Jervis graduated from Stanford with a degree in